 Key flora and fauna indicators should be identified for future ongoing monitoring.
-Surveys of flora and fauna need to be conducted throughout the year to reflect seasonal variation in communities and to identify migratory species and type of remnant vegetation within the project area.
+Surveys of flora and fauna need to be conducted throughout the year to reflect seasonal variation in communities and to identify migratory species.

 The EPA should be consulted on the scope of any biological studies before they are undertaken.